ramanakshay/Diabetic-Retinopathy-Detection/README.md

 ## Training

 The data is split into two parts.
 80% of the data is used for training and the remaining 20% is used for validation.
 The training data is the data used to train the model and the validation data is used to tune the model’s hyper parameters (optimizer, learning rate, batch size, epoch size...).
-We perform transfer learning on the InceptionV3 model by using a pre-trained network trained on the ImageNet database.
+We perform transfer learning on the InceptionV3 model by using a pre-trained network trained on the ImageNet dataset.

 ## Using Google Colab